phantomcyber/splunk-soar-sdk/docs/actions/action_decorator.md

 leaving space for writing the actual action implementation.

-The main responsibility of the decorator is to convert the python function into the Action, which is a meta-described function with extra information (eg. its name, description, or params).
+The main responsibility of the decorator is to convert the python function into the Action, which is a meta-described function with extra information (e.g. its name, description, or params).

 Moreover, when decorating the function (on the module importing process), it is instantly verified against the necessary setup.
 So if you miss the action params, or description, you will know even before the code is executed in the runtime.